Gaurab4/Artisan-cube/README.md

-# CreativHub
+# ArtisanClub

-CreativHub is a comprehensive project management and collaboration platform designed specifically for creative professionals, such as designers, writers, and developers.
+ArtisanClub is a comprehensive project management and collaboration platform designed specifically for creative professionals, such as designers, writers, and developers.
 It provides a suite of tools and features to streamline workflows, enhance communication, and facilitate collaboration among remote teams.

 ## Features